 While you can easily spend hours perusing the details of the various elements of La Seo, don't neglect the opportunity to go upstairs in the adjacent museum to see the spectacular Flemish Renaissance tapestries.
 Flanders was the commercial capital of Europe and was under the control of Spain in the 16th Century.
 These highest examples of the art luckily made their way to Zaragoza.

 Numerous churches have since been built upon the site.
-The chapel built by James later gave way to a basilica during the time of the first Christian emperor, Constantine.
+The chapel built by St James later gave way to a basilica during the time of the first Christian Roman emperor, Constantine.
 Subsequently, a Romanesque church was built and damaged by fire in the 15th Century.
-Following that, a Gothic/Mudéjar style church was built.
+Following that, a Gothic/Mudéjar architectural style church was built.

 The legendary pillar sits at the right side of the altar and supports an unusually modest – for this church – statue of the Virgin and Child.
 It's tiny size, only 39 centimeters/15 inches high, and dark material almost allow it to disappear in front of the silver and gold crown erected behind it.

 Supposedly the pillar has never moved from its original placement at the time of Santiago.
 All the subsequent churches have been built around it.